 Is Watermelon Peperomia A Succulent?

-Although they have thick succulent leaves, it isn’t actually a succulent itself, and because of this requires different care than you would give a succulent, such as greater humidity and more frequent waterings.
+Although they have thick succulent leaves, it isn’t actually a succulent itself, and because of this requires different care than you would give a succulent, such as greater humidity, less intense light and more frequent waterings.

 Where Does The Watermelon Peperomia Come From?